gregorbj/Archive-VisionEval/api/model_system_design.md

 The **data specifications** section of the module script provides specifications for the data that is to be read or saved and how it is to be indexed.
 These specifications are declared in a list that has the following 6 main components:
 - **RunBy** specifies of the level of geography that the model is to be run at.
 For example, the congestion submodel in the GreenSTEP and RSPM models runs at the Marea level.
 This specification is used by the software framework to determine how to index data that is read from the datastore and data that is written to the datastore.
 Acceptable values are "Region", "Azone", "Bzone", "Czone", and "Marea".
-- **NewInpTable** specified any new tables that need to be created in the datastore to accommodate input data.
+- **NewInpTable** specifies any new tables that need to be created in the datastore to accommodate input data.
 The following specifications are required for each new input table that is to be created:
   - TABLE: the name of the table that is to be created; and,
   - GROUP: the type of group the table is to be put into.
 There are 3 group types: Global, BaseYear, and Year.
 If 'Global', the table is created in the global group of the datastore.
 If 'BaseYear' the table is created in the year group for the base year and only in that year group.
 For example, if the model base year is 2010, the table will be created in the '2010' group.
-If 'Year', the table will be created in the group for every run year.
+If 'Year', the table will be created in the group for every model run year.
 For example, if the run years are 2010 and 2040, the table will be created in both the '2010' group and the '2040' group.
--
+- **NewSetTable** specifies any new tables that need to be created in the datastore to accommodate outputs from the module identified in the 'Set' specifications (see below).
+The specifications for new 'Set' tables take the same form as the specifications for new input tables.
+The 'CreateHouseholds' module example in Appendix E includes specifications for creating a new 'Household' table in the datastore.
 - **Inp** specifies the scenario input files that need to be read, the data fields that need to be read from the input files, and the attributes of the data fields.
 The *Inp* component is a list where each component of that list describes a data field.
 The following specifications are required for each data field:
   -  NAME: the name of a data item in the input table;
   -  FILE: the name of the file that contains the table;
   -  TABLE: the name of the datastore table the item is to be put into;
+  -  GROUP: the type of group where the table is located in the datastore (i.e. Global, Year, BaseYear);
-  -  TYPE: the data type (i.e. double, integer, character, logical);
+  -  TYPE: the data type (e.g. double, distance, compound);
   -  UNITS: the measurement units for the data;
   -  NAVALUE: the value used to represent NA in the datastore;
-  -  SIZE: the maximum number of characters (or 0 for numeric data);
+  -  SIZE: the maximum number of characters for strings (or 0 for numeric data);
   -  PROHIBIT: data conditions that are prohibited or "" if not applicable;
   -  ISELEMENTOF: allowed categorical data values or "" if not applicable;
   -  UNLIKELY: data conditions that are unlikely or "" if not applicable; and,
   -  TOTAL: the total for all values (e.g. 1) or "" if not applicable.

-  Most of these elements are the same, and have the same meanings, as described above for the specifications of parameter files.
-The ones that are new to the *Inp* component include: **FILE**, the name of the input file; **TABLE**, the name of the table in the datastore where the data is to be placed; **UNITS**, a description of the measurement units (e.g. miles per gallon); **NAVALUE**, the value to be used to denote NA values in the datastore for the dataset, and **SIZE**, the maximum number of characters to store in each entry for character type data.
+  The values that may be entered for the TYPE and UNITS attributes are described in Section 6.3.
+It should be noted that the UNITS attribute must not include 'year' (for 'currency' type) or 'multiplier' information.
+That information is part of the input file field names instead (where relevant).
+This is explained in more detail in Section 6.4.
 - **Get** specifies what data items that need to be retrieved from the datastore and what characteristics those data need to have.
 The *Get* component is a list where each component of that list describes data that is to be retrieved from the datastore.
 The following specifications are required for each dataset:
   -  NAME: the name of the dataset to be loaded;
   -  TABLE: the name of the table that the dataset is a part of;
+  -  GROUP: the type of group where the table is located in the datastore (i.e. Global, Year, BaseYear);
   -  TYPE: the data type (i.e. double, integer, character, logical);
   -  UNITS: the measurement units for the data;
   -  PROHIBIT: data conditions that are prohibited or "" if not applicable;
   -  ISELEMENTOF: allowed categorical data values or "" if not applicable.

   These elements have the same meanings as described above.
+Unlike the 'Inp' specifications, the 'Get' specifications for UNITS must include 'year' information for 'currency' types.
+This is necessary in order for the framework to convert the currency data being requested from the datastore to the year denomination that the module needs.
+The UNITS attribute may also include a multiplier specification if the module needs the values to be modified in that way.
+For example, if the module needs VMT in thousands of miles, the UNITS specification would be 'MI.1e3'.
+Section 6.3 provides more information on how 'year' and 'multiplier' options are added to a UNITS specification.
 - **Set** specifies the attributes of data that is to be saved in the datastore.
 The following need to be specified for every dataset that is to be saved in the datastore:
   -  NAME: the name of the data item that is to be saved;
   -  TABLE: the name of the table that the dataset is a part of;
+  -  GROUP: the type of group where the table is located in the datastore (i.e. Global, Year, BaseYear);
   -  TYPE: the data type (i.e. double, integer, character, logical);
   -  UNITS: the measurement units for the data;
   -  NAVALUE: the value used to represent NA in the datastore;